 After graduation from law school, Sue worked as an attorney with South Carolina Legal Services, focused primarily on family court matters for indigent clients and survivors of domestic violence.
 In 2013, she began her practice as counsel at Lighthouse Immigration Services, providing Family Court representation to clients with concurrent immigration concerns.
 The South Carolina Department of Social Services contracted Sue to prosecute child protection agency cases in late 2014, and she litigated cases with the agency until joining Bleecker Family Law.
 Sue also ran her solo practice Chang Family Law, where she focused on child custody, divorce, and private Guardian ad Litem cases.
 Additionally, Sue is a South Carolina Supreme Court Certified Family Court Mediator.

 In her free time, Sue can be found running local 5K races, racking up Charity Miles for the Alzheimer’s Association, and spending time with her family.
 She is on the Board of Racers for Pacers, a local organization committed to providing running chairs for individuals with disabilities who cannot run on their own.
 She is fluent in Spanish and has a passion for community outreach to Charleston’s growing Latino population.

 Affiliations and Memberships

 Sue is an active member of the Charleston County Bar, the South Carolina Bar, and the South Carolina Women Lawyers Association.
+She is a member of the Governing Board of Directors for Charleston Legal Access.
 Sue has spoken at training events for both attorneys and members of the community.
-Here national memberships include the National Hispanic Bar Association and the National LGBT Bar Family Law Institute.
+Her national memberships include the National Hispanic Bar Association and the National LGBT Bar Family Law Institute.